 The San Blas Islands have some of the most spectacular beaches in all of Central America, some would argue in the world, and with less than 10% of the islands being inhabited by the Gunas there are countless opportunities to explore and indulge your cast-away fantasies in extreme isolation.
 But with independent travel practically impossible, and a myriad of operators of varying reviews, the question becomes: What San Blas Islands tour should I choose?
 Should I go for a San Blas islands sailing trip?
 And do I go on one of the San Blas tours Panama to Colombia or the other way around?

-For me there was effectively two options going from Colombia to Panama – take a two-day ocean journey from Cartagena in a small boat for a San Blas Islands sailing experience, or head the idyllic border towns of Capugarna and Sapzurro to go north with San Blas Adventures, an established company with 7 years of experience.
+For me there was effectively two options of San Blas Tours going from Colombia to Panama – take a two-day ocean journey from Cartagena in a small boat for a San Blas Islands sailing experience, or head the idyllic border towns of Capugarna and Sapzurro to go north with San Blas Adventures, an established company with 7 years of experience.
 Since the options from Cartagena involved a fairly horrific, potentially life-scarring, ocean crossing with San Blas sailing – and Capurganá and Sapzurro have beautiful beaches and diving, the option was a simple one for me!
 San Blas Adventures from Colombia to Panama it was!!!

 “The most beautiful thing in the world is, of course, the world itself” – And this is particularly true of Capurganá & Sapzurro.
 Do yourself a favor and spend at least a few days here

-Now obviously a San Blas Islands Tour is a big commitment, its not cheap but desolate, basic and clearly not suited to everyone – so I have put together this Honest San Blas Adventures Review.
+Now obviously any San Blas Islands Tour is a big commitment, its not cheap but desolate, basic and clearly not suited to everyone – so I have put together this Honest San Blas Adventures Review.
 Partly so potential travellers can get clear and unbiased information, in part to help those already booked avoid making mistakes that could ruin their trip and also in hopes that San Blas Adventures makes some of the suggested changes, to improve on specific areas where they are clearly lacking.
 To be very clear here – I did not receive any compensation, financial or otherwise from San Blas Adventures, nor did they know I was a travel blogger.
 Really I just want everyone to have the best possible time, because it’s a palm tree covered island with sand as white as my untanned bottom and more stars in the night sky than you could ever count.
 The San Blas Archipelago is paradise, if you are properly prepared…

 San Blas Adventures Review: The Good